Readit News logoReadit News

 cseleborg commented on Gio UI – Cross-platform GUI for Go gioui.org/... · Posted by u/gjvc

-neonsunset · a year ago
+neonsunset · 2 years ago

 Both frameworks have various packages that add OIDC support to them so that shouldn't be an issue.